Marcos-Fernando/AnnoTEP/README.md

 FLASK_ENV = development
 ```

+📌 **Email:** The interface architecture is designed to ensure continuous user monitoring during execution by offering an <b>optional</b> ``email notification system``.
+When enabled, AnnoTEP automatically sends updates about the start and completion of analyses, as well as any errors that may occur.
-If you plan to use the built-in email system (for the notification system), you must also include the following email configuration:
+* If you plan to use the built-in email system (for notifications), you should also include the following configuration in your ``.flaskenv`` file:

 ```sh
 MAIL_SERVER=server-email
 MAIL_PORT=number